 Name Description Host Name/ IP Address The host name or the IP address of the SMTP server.
 SAL Gateway takes both IPv4 and IPv6 addresses as input.
 Port The port number of the SMTP server.

-Username The name of the user to be authenticated.
+Name Description Username The name of the user to be authenticated.
 The field is mandatory only when the SMTP server is configured to authenticate users.
 Password The password of the user to be authenticated.
 The field is optional but mandatory when you enter a user name for authentication.
 Administrator's Email Address The administrator email address where you want to receive email notifications.
+The domain name of the Administrator email ID must be the same as the SMTP server domain.
 Secondary Email Address A secondary email address to receive email notifications.
-This field is optional.
+This field is optional and can belong to an external domain.

-Button Description Edit Makes the fields available for modification in an existing SMTP Configuration,.

-Button Description Send Test Mail Sends a Test mail to Administrator's email ID.
+Button Description Edit Makes the fields available for modification in an existing SMTP Configuration.
+Send Test Mail Sends a Test mail to Administrator's email ID.
+Test mails is sent from AvayaDiagnosticServer@xyz.com.
+Where xyz is your SMTP server domain.
 Apply Applies the changes made to the SMTP Configuration.

-Configuring SMTP server details on page 39
+Configuring SMTP server details on page 41